We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Ranked #27 out of 61 VPNs for Server Locations

-TorGuard has good server coverage for Europe, Asia, and North America, including multiple city level servers across the US.
-The options for South America and Africa are lacking, though.
+TorGuard has servers in 50 countries, providing adequate server coverage for Europe, parts of Asia, and North America.
+The latter includes multiple city level servers across the US.
+The rest of the world is poorly served, though.

 ContinentTorGuard Countries with Servers